-This post was supposed to be about back-to-school and the French penchant for wishing everyone bonne rentrée.
+This post was supposed to be about back-to-school and the French penchant for wishing everyone bonne rentrée, or happy first day of classes.
 But we haven't gone too far off theme: "Happy return," after all, is the universal topic, the bonne rentrée everyone's talking about.
 Yes, many happy returns!
 May each day be a new day--with new hope and new courage for all.
 Whatever is hurting you, let it gently blend into this friendly forest and reappear as the giant heart of compassion: the balm to heal all wounds.
 Bon courage.

 un arbre = tree

 le réveil = alarm clock